Gaels: Early Middle Ages

+Later Middle Ages

 The Irish Church became closer to Continental models with the Synod of Ráth Breasail and the arrival of the Cistercians.
 There was also more trade and communication with Normanised Britain and France.
 Between themselves, the Ó Briain and the Ó Conchobhair attempted to build a national monarchy.

 The remainder of the Middle Ages was marked by conflict between Gaels and Anglo-Normans.
 The Norman invasion of Ireland took place in stages during the late 12th century.
 Norman mercenaries landed in Leinster in 1169 at the request of Diarmait Mac Murchada, who sought their help in regaining his throne.
 By 1171 the Normans had gained control of Leinster, and King Henry II of England, with the backing of the Papacy, established the Lordship of Ireland.
 The Norman kings of England claimed sovereignty over this territory, leading to centuries of conflict between the Normans and the native Irish.
 At this time, a literary anti-Gaelic sentiment was born and developed by the likes of Gerald of Wales as part of a propaganda campaign (with a Gregorian "reform" gloss) to justify taking Gaelic lands.
 Scotland also came under Anglo-Norman influence in the 12th century.
 The Davidian Revolution saw the Normanisation of Scotland's monarchy, government and church; the founding of burghs, which became mainly English-speaking; and the royally-sponsored immigration of Norman aristocrats.
 This Normanisation was mainly limited to the Scottish Lowlands.
 In Ireland, the Normans carved out their own semi-independent lordships, but many Gaelic Irish kingdoms remained outside Norman control and gallowglass warriors were brought in from the Highlands to fight for various Irish kings.

 In 1315, a Scottish army landed in Ireland as part of Scotland's war against England.
 It was led by Edward Bruce, brother of Scottish king Robert the Bruce.
 Despite his own Norman ancestry, Edward urged the Irish to ally with the Scots by invoking a shared Gaelic ancestry and culture, and most of the northern kings acknowledged him as High King of Ireland.
 However, the campaign ended three years later with Edward's defeat and death in the Battle of Faughart.

 A Gaelic Irish resurgence began in the mid-14th century: English royal control shrank to an area known as the Pale and, outside this, many Norman lords adopted Gaelic culture, becoming culturally Gaelicised.
 The English government tried to prevent this through the Statutes of Kilkenny (1366), which forbade English settlers from adopting Gaelic culture, but the results were mixed and particularly in the West, some Normans became Gaelicised.